hgeg/auto-pull/README.md

 #### Dependencies

 The application requires `web.py` and `spawn-fcgi` to run.
-Also, `nginx` is used for routing but it is not required.
+Also, `nginx` is used for routing but it is not required if you have another solution like Apache.

 #### Setup